 How You Can Help

-At LSSNCA, we are committed to walk alongside refugees, asylum-seekers, and Afghan allies.
+At LSSNCA, we're committed to welcoming refugees, asylum-seekers, and Afghan allies.
 But we can’t do it alone.
 Your support is crucial in helping us continue to provide the legal services, mental health support, and community connections that families like Hamed’s, Patricia’s, and Rahat’s rely on.

 As the 2024 election approaches, you have the power to make a difference.
 By donating to LSSNCA or volunteering your time, you ensure that we can continue our mission of welcoming those seeking safety and helping them rebuild their lives with dignity and hope.